Two Factor Authentication

 }

-The parameters presented in the response body example when generating and sending the security code are:
+The parameters presented in the response body example when generating and sending the verification code are:

-Once the code has been generated and sent to the user via SMS or email, you proceed to validate the user.
+Once the code has been generated and sent to the user via SMS, Email or WhatsApp, you proceed to validate the verification code.

 When the user enters the security code to your application, you can carry out the following actions :